facile-it/php-oauth2-http-client/README.md

 [![Build Status](https://scrutinizer-ci.com/g/facile-it/php-oauth2-http-client/badges/build.png?b=master)](https://scrutinizer-ci.com/g/facile-it/php-oauth2-http-client/build-status/master)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/facile-it/php-oauth2-http-client/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/facile-it/php-oauth2-http-client/?branch=master)

-This package allows you to use a compatible PSR-18 HTTP client and handle OAuth2 authorization when request in an external resource.
+This package allows you to use a compatible PSR-18 HTTP client and handle OAuth2 authorization when making a request to an external protected resource.

 This package is based on [facile-it/php-openid-client](https://github.com/facile-it/php-openid-client) to handle authentication.
 You need to understand how to use it, specially on creating a Client.